circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 For a basic example on how to use `setup workflows` for Dynamic Configuration generation, see the [Configuration Cookbook]({{ site.baseurl }}/2.0/configuration-cookbook/?section=examples-and-guides#dynamic-configuration).
 Included in the cookbook are other more in-depth examples, which will be updated as this feature matures.

-For a more in-depth explanation on the behind-the-scenes pipeline creation/continuation process when dynamically generating configuration, see our [public GitHub repository](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/setup-workflows.md#concepts).
+For a more in-depth explanation on the behind-the-scenes pipeline creation/continuation process when using CircleCI's Dynamic Configuration, see our [public GitHub repository](https://github.com/CircleCI-Public/api-preview-docs/blob/master/docs/setup-workflows.md#concepts).

 ## Dynamic Configuration FAQs